BlakeWilliams/amaro/README.md

 # Amaro

 Amaro is an experimental CLI framework for Go applications.
-It's intended to be extensible, so first and third party plugins can be added to extend the functionality of the CLI.
+It's intended to be extensible so first and third party plugins can be added to extend the functionality of the CLI.
+For example, a database library may register rollback and migrate commands to the CLI and a web framework may register a server command.

+Heavy inspiration was taken from Rails/Rake.

 ## Installation